-If you’re going to use activated charcoal to help whiten your teeth, you should definitely make sure that you have a towel on hand to help get rid of the mess – Activated or not, charcoal is black, still thick, and can get really messy really fast if you’re not careful.
+Suppose you’re going to use activated charcoal to help whiten your teeth.
+In that case, you should definitely make sure that you have a towel on hand to help get rid of the mess – Activated or not, charcoal is black, still thick, and can get really messy fast if you’re not careful.

 Every family – especially any family that has small children in it – should seriously consider having a bottle of activated charcoal on hand for all of its many uses, but if you just can’t see yourself using it, you could strongly consider at least investing in an activated charcoal filter to help clear any impurities out of your drinking water – Every small step can yield big results when executed correctly.

-There are entirely too many uses for this magical powder to list (seriously, I promise you’d get tired of reading them all), but the point of this article is that regardless of whether you’re experiencing digestion problems, have a spider bite, accidently got food poisoning, or you just want to rid your body of all the toxins that your pores have absorbed over the last little while, activated charcoal is exactly what you need to help you out/get the job done.
+There are entirely too many uses for this magical powder to list (seriously, I promise you’d get tired of reading them all).
+Still, the point of this article is that regardless of whether you’re experiencing digestion problems, have a spider bite, accidentally got food poisoning, or you just want to rid your body of all the toxins that your pores have absorbed over the last little while, activated charcoal is exactly what you need to help you out/get the job done.

 Is It For Everyone?

-No. The activated charcoal can’t tell the difference between the impurities that aren’t supposed to be in your body and the ones that are, so if you’re someone that takes prescription medication, you’ll definitely want to consult with your family doctor before taking it – Otherwise your medications may be rendered useless.
+No. The activated charcoal can’t tell the difference between the impurities that aren’t supposed to be in your body and the ones that are, so if you’re someone that takes prescription medication, you’ll want to consult with your family doctor before taking it.
+Otherwise, your medications may be rendered useless.

-Additionally, you should know that activated charcoal could potentially cause dehydration and/or constipation when it’s consumed in high doses.
-I know I constantly stress about the importance of drinking plenty of water on a daily basis, but you might want to consider paying particular attention to your water consumption when you’re taking the charcoal.
+Additionally, you should know that activated charcoal could cause dehydration and/or constipation when consumed in high doses.
+I know I constantly stress about the importance of drinking plenty of water daily.
+Still, you might want to consider paying particular attention to your water consumption when you’re taking the charcoal.

 If you experience constipation while taking activated charcoal, try mixing a teaspoon of psyllium husk seeds In and your problems should be solved.

-Activated charcoal can be purchased in both powder and capsule form, but if you’re looking to get as many benefits as possible or you plan to use it to mainly brush your teeth, the whole powder form is best.
-It’s odorless and tasteless, and definitely a staple item that needs to be in everyone’s medicine cabinet.
+Activated charcoal can be purchased in powder and capsule form, but if you want to get as many benefits as possible or use it mainly to brush your teeth, the whole powder form is best.
+It’s odorless, tasteless, and a staple item that must be in everyone’s medicine cabinet.